How much fuel to bring backpacking for wild camping weekends, thru-hikes and epic expeditions

 If you run out of fuel, your meal options are going to diminish or vanish entirely – depending on your meal plan.
-Just as even the best camping stove won’t function without its fuel, you won’t function properly without yours.
+Just as the best camping stove won’t function without its fuel, you won’t function properly without yours.
 Food is your fuel, it’s what propels you along the trails, powers your legs on every summit push and keeps you going on those long descents.
 During high-altitude expeditions, you may need your stove to melt snow for drinking water.
 In these kinds of scenarios, having the enough fuel becomes a matter of life and death.

-How much fuel to bring backpacking: the basics
+how much fuel to bring backpacking

 Without getting too scientific, how much fuel you will require will depend on how many times you are expecting to bring water to the boil.
 A good thing to do is jot down an expedition meal plan in advance.
 Let’s say you are spending two nights wild camping and plan to have two rehydrated meals, two morning coffees and two porridge breakfasts.
 That’s six boils.